Andrew Thorburn

 Andrew Thorburn (born 13 April 1965) is an Australian-based businessman.
-Andrew Thorburn is a former CEO of Bank of NZ (BNZ), and also of National Australia Bank (NAB).
+He is a former CEO of Bank of NZ (BNZ), and also of National Australia Bank (NAB).

 Early life

 Thorburn was born in Melbourne and is a dual Australian–New Zealand citizen.
 His mother is a New Zealander.

 Banking career

 Thorburn joined ASB Bank in Auckland, New Zealand, in 1986.
-He moved to Sydney to join the Commonwealth Bank of Australia in 1997, and he then joined St George Bank in 2002.
+He moved to Sydney to join the Commonwealth Bank of Australia in 1997.
+He then joined St George Bank in 2002.
 He moved to NAB in January 2005 as Head of Retail Banking.
 In 2008, he was appointed to be CEO of BNZ, and in 2014 the CEO of NAB.

 At NAB, he moved to divest of non-core assets and focus on Australian and New Zealand interests.
 He launched a transformation of NAB in 2017 involving greater investment in technology, a reduction in costs, and an investment in business banking.

-The period overlapped with the Royal Commission into Misconduct in the Banking and Superannuation industry.
-Thorburn resigned from NAB in February 2019 after the final report of the Royal Commission.
-At the time, he said, “As CEO I understand accountability.
-I have always sought to act in the best interests of the bank and customers and I know that I have always acted with integrity.
-However, I recognise there is a desire for change”.
-Some sources indicated Thornburn did not resign voluntarily but rather was pressured by the NAB board.